ericgarciaresearch/noaa_sedna/rainbow_bridge_README.md

 cp scripts/run_rainbow_bridge_locally_sedna.sh analyses/blast_0_0_lca_70_70_1000hits_midori2
 ```

-Normally I would make a config file and run rainbow_bridge by passing this config.
+Normally I would make a config file (params file) and run rainbow_bridge by passing this config.
 Yet, currently NEXTFLOW in SEDNA is not parsing config files.
 Thus, we have to modify the script directly

 Now modify the script directly with the desired parameters.
 Base script has: